IDoCodingStuffs/python-doodles/freeform-log.md

 2. Some TBD method to get spatial clusters

 ## 4 PM
 Seems the approach will look like filtering on intensity + spatial K-Means + slicing instead.
-Promising results on axial stacks
+Promising results on axial *and* sagittal stacks
+Will need to see if it scales well to the rest of the dataset, but good start on n=1